Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 Saison and Cheese: A Classic Combination

 This is where saison truly shines.
-Its effervescence and dry finish cut through the richness of many cheeses, while its own subtle funkiness can complement the more pungent varieties.
-I’ve found that a good saison is almost as forgiving as wine when it comes to cheese pairings.
-Think about a creamy, ripe Brie or a sharp, aged Comté.
-A saison with a bit of peppery spice can stand up to them beautifully.
-Even softer, tangier goat cheeses find a friend in a crisp, citrusy saison.
-It’s a pairing that just makes sense, almost like it was meant to be.
+It’s got this effervescence thing and a dry finish that, somehow, cuts through the richness of a lot of cheeses, while its own subtle funkiness can play along with the more pungent ones too.
+I’ve noticed that a solid saison is kinda almost as forgiving as wine when you’re doing cheese pairings.
+Like, picture a creamy, ripe Brie or a sharp aged Comté.
+A saison with a little peppery spice can hold its ground with them real nicely.
+Even those softer, tangier goat cheeses, they seem to find a buddy in a crisp citrus saison.
+Somehow this pairing just… clicks, like it was meant to be.

 Here are a few ideas that have worked for me: